StarIO: A Lightweight Inertial Odometry for Nonlinear Motion: Proposed Method

-In IO methods, deep neural networks typically rely on convolutional or fully connected layers for feature transformation, coupled with nonlinear activation functions to enhance model expressiveness.
-However, such approaches are limited in their ability to model high-dimensional nonlinear representations.
-To address these limitations, we propose the Dual-Wing Star Block (DWSB), which combines the high-dimensional nonlinear mapping capacity of the Star Operation with a lightweight dual-wing attention mechanism for the efficient modeling of complex motion features and global motion dynamics in inertial measurement data.
+\textbf{Dual-Wing Star Block (DWSB).} In IO methods, deep neural networks typically rely on convolutional or fully connected layers for feature transformation, coupled with nonlinear activation functions to enhance model expressiveness.
+However, such approaches exhibit limitations in modeling high-dimensional nonlinear representations.
+To address these limitations, we propose the Dual-Wing Star Block (DWSB), which combines the high-dimensional nonlinear mapping capacity of the Star Operation with a lightweight dual-wing attention mechanism for the efficient modeling of complex motion features and global motion dynamics in IMU signal data.

-\textbf{High-Dimensional Nonlinear Mapping:} IMU measurements are inherently nonlinear and dynamic, requiring strong representational capacity from the model.
-To effectively extract and model complex motion features, we first project the IMU measurements into a high-dimensional implicit nonlinear feature space using the Star Operation.
-To simplify the derivation, we consider the inertial measurement at a single time step as $\mathbf{X} \in \mathbb{R}^{C \times 1}$.
+\textit{1) High-Dimensional Nonlinear Mapping.} IMU signals are inherently nonlinear and dynamic, requiring strong nonlinear representational capacity from the model.
+To effectively extract and model complex motion features, we first project the IMU signals into a high-dimensional implicit nonlinear feature space using the Star Operation.
+To simplify the derivation, we consider the IMU signal at a single time step as $\mathbf{X_{t}} \in \mathbb{R}^{C \times 1}$.
 Its linear transformation can be formulated as:

-where $\mathbf{W}_{1} \in \mathbb{R}^{M \times C}$ is the weight matrix, $\mathbf{B}_{1} \in \mathbb{R}^{M \times 1}$ is the bias, $\mathbf{W'}_{1} = [\mathbf{W}_{1}, \mathbf{B}_{1}] \in \mathbb{R}^{M \times (C+1)} $, and $\mathbf{X'} = [\mathbf{X}; 1] \in \mathbb{R}^{(C+1) \times 1}$.
+where $\mathbf{W}_{1} \in \mathbb{R}^{M \times C}$ is the weight matrix, $\mathbf{B}_{1} \in \mathbb{R}^{M \times 1}$ is the bias, $\mathbf{W'}_{1} = [\mathbf{W}_{1}, \mathbf{B}_{1}] \in \mathbb{R}^{M \times (C+1)} $, and $\mathbf{X_{t}'} = [\mathbf{X_{t}}; 1] \in \mathbb{R}^{(C+1) \times 1}$.
 Although this transformation increases the dimensionality when \( M > C \), the nonlinear capacity still largely depends on the subsequent activation functions.

 To enhance nonlinear representational capacity, we introduce the Star Operation, which facilitates feature interactions via element-wise multiplication.
 This enables an efficient mapping to a high-dimensional implicit nonlinear space, which is equivalent to implicit feature dimensionality expansion.
-This operation has demonstrated impressive performance in natural language processing (NLP)\cite{Mamba,Monarch_Mixer} and computer vision (CV)\cite{Focal_Modulation_Networks} tasks, and we apply it to inertial data modeling for the first time.